Day Options, Recreation and Art

 Choices CBS is a recreation and community integration program which focuses on developing participants’ independence, pre-employment skills, confidence and social skills with an emphasis on enjoyment.
 It assists participants improve their quality of life and highlights the role that recreation plays in acheiving this.
 Participants are involved between one day a fortnight and five days per week and are in groups of three to no more than twelve with support from two to six staff.

 Currently CBS Inc. has sixteen Choices CBS Programs, two high support programs supporting people with multiple disabilities and fourteen medium support programs.
 Participants enjoy being involved in a combination of regular and occasional community based and centre based experiences.

 CBS Inc. developed Socialize as a community based alternative to larger day centres, costing no more.

 There are two Socialize programs, (one in the North-Eastern suburbs and one in the Western suburbs).

 They are for school leavers and young adults who have mild to moderate support needs.

-CBS has six other programs that have a specific focus distinct from Choices, Recreation and Art programs.
+CBS Inc. has five other programs that have a specific focus distinct from Choices, Recreation and Art programs.

 Independent Living Skills is held at the Hillcrest Community Centre and assists participants to develop skills in preparing a variety of meals, budgeting and shopping.
 The meals are healthy and easy to prepare.
 Craft is held at TAFE SA, Gilles Plains Campus and participants are involved in making a variety of items.

-CBS provides Day Options Programs to approximately 250 people with a disability.
+CBS Inc. provides Choices CBS Programs to approximately 250 people with a disability.
 Participants are involved in recreation and skill development programs designed to meet individual needs with group support.
 Programs are provided in the following categories:

 - Recreation Programs